29.3.9 Meeting expenses

 NOTE: When an external guest is a government public officer, or when there could be a risk of conflict of interests or other ethical consideration, confirm with the external guest that it is legitimate to submit a request for meeting expense.
 Particular attention should be given to the fact that full names of the external guests may be disclosed by information disclosure request.

-For the reimbursement for refreshments (tea and snack, not meal) for meetings, approval of the Travel Expense Team is required in advance.
+For the reimbursement for refreshments (tea and snack, not meal) for meetings, approval of the Travel Expense Team of Procurement and Supplies Section is required in advance.
 The upper limit is 500 yen per person.

 Small bottles of water or tea, which are considered as consumable items, may be served at a meeting involving people outside of the University without such information.

 In principle, meetings over lunch on campus should be held in a meeting room.

 Under the following exceptional circumstances, meeting expenses may be provided for a meeting during lunch time, held in a public space such as OIST café and restaurant.
 Such meetings must also meet the general requirements defined in PRP22.214.171.124.

 - It is necessary to discuss a specific issue during the lunch time, due to time limitations of the guest’s stay.
 (Requires prior approval of Vice President for Financial Management)

 - Opinion exchange is required between a guest lecturer delivering a general speech or a special speech as defined in the Table Honorarium [Link: 26.9] and University employees.
 (Requires prior approval of Vice President for Financial Management)

 - Opinion exchange is required between a guest and the President.